ISM-Houston Business Report – November 2025

 Finished Goods Inventories Expanding

-(Houston, Texas) – According to Houston area supply chain executives, economic activity in Houston continued to expand for the month of October.
-The manufacturing sector saw a contraction, while nonmanufacturing expanded for the fifth straight month.
-The overall economy expanded for the 65th month in a row.
+(Houston, Texas) – According to Houston area supply chain executives, economic activity in Houston continued to expand in November.
+The manufacturing sector contracted for the fourth month, while nonmanufacturing expanded for the sixth month.
+The overall economy expanded for the 66th month in a row.

-The Houston Purchasing Managers Index expanded at a faster rate at 53.7 points, up 2.4 points from September.
-The lead time, employment and sales/new order indexes, the three indicators with a strong positive correlation with the economy, all indicated expansion (the second time in the last six months).
-The employment index rose to 50.3 points, up 1.8 points from the previous month, pointing to rising employment.
-The lead time and sales index each expanded for the fifth month in a row.
-Lead time rose 1.3 points to 52.6 points, while sales/new orders was up 5.2 points month over month at 60.8.
-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 1.6 points to 51.9 points, indicating expansion for the fifth month in a row.
+The overall Houston Purchasing Managers Index expanded at a slower rate at 50.9 points, falling 2.8 points from October.
+Of the three underlying indicators that have a strong direct correlation with economic activity, sales/new orders and employment continued to show strength.
+The third, lead times, moved from indicating expansion to pointing to contraction.
+The sales/new orders index fell 6.4 points to 54.4 points, indicating expansion at a slower rate.
+The employment index rose to 51.2 points, up 0.9 points from the previous month, continuing to point to rising employment.
+The lead times index fell 4.8 points to 47.8 points, indicating contraction for the first time in six months.
+The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 2.6 points to 54.5 points, indicating expansion for this indicator the fifth month in a row.

-The Houston manufacturing PMI index rose 1.3 points during the month to 49.4 points.
-The nonmanufacturing PMI increased 2.7 points to 54.6 points.
+The Houston manufacturing PMI index fell 4.7 points during the month to 44.7 points, indicating much faster contraction in this sector.
+The nonmanufacturing PMI fell 2.4 points to 52.2 points.

 Please click here for the hard copy report.